 - Pick-Up: $75.00 – Up to 20 miles (One Way) and $2.50 per mile thereafter

-- PORTLAND TRAVELERS: Please note that R & J Mobility Service’s Independence location is 75 miles SW of Portland International Airport (PDX).
+- PORTLAND TRAVELERS: Please note that R & J Mobility Service’s Salem location is 50 miles SW of Portland International Airport (PDX).
 Delivery and Pick Up Service to/from (PDX) is $200/One Way.
 If you are looking for a more affordable option, you can ride the Portland Airport Hut Shuttle to Salem.
 They currently have one vehicle equipped with a wheelchair lift.
 If you will require the lift or other special assistance, please contact them by phone when making your reservation so they can be sure to meet your individual needs.

 RENTAL DEPARTMENT HOURS OF OPERATION: